apmckinlay/insidesuneido/index.md

 ## Indexes

+Suneido supports three kinds of indexes:

+- keys - do not allow duplicates
+- indexes - allows duplicates
+- unique indexes - unique like a key, but allows multiple empty values

+All three are implemented with the same btrees.
+Because the btrees require unique values, additional data is added to indexes and empty values in unique indexes. jSuneido added the record address, but that means every update changes the index. gSuneido adds key field(s) instead.
+Thanks to the encoding that gSuneido btrees use, this does not add much space overhead.

+Uniqueness is enforced by lookups prior to outputting or updating records.

+## Optimizations

+It's possible to have redundant keys e.g. key(a) and key(a,b). gSuneido identifies "primary" keys i.e. ones that do not include any other key and only does uniqueness lookups on these.

+Originally, the first, shortest key was used to make non-key indexes unique.
+This was improved to select the key that required the least number of additional fields. e.g. with key(a,b) key(c,d,e) index(d,e) it's better to use key(c,d,e) because it only requires one additional field (c).

+We also identify unique indexes that contain a key.
+Like a non-primary key, these do not require any uniqueness lookups.

+### Btrees

+gSuneido btrees use [partial incremental encoding](https://thesoftwarelife.blogspot.com/2019/02/partial-incremental-encoding.html) which greatly reduces the size of the btrees compared to storing full keys.
+On average, less than 2 bytes per key are stored in the index.

+This is a tradeoff between complexity, read speed, and index size.
+More compact btrees means higher fanout which means faster lookups.
+However, insertion and deletion are more complex due to the encoding.

+When the server is stopped, all the indexes are stored in the btrees in the database file.
+However, while the server is running, indexes are "layered".
+In progress transactions store their updates as an in-memory "overlay" on the index.
+When a transaction commits, this layer is added to the global state.
+Background processes merge these layers.
+It is not until the next persist (e.g. once per minute) that the in memory layers are written to the btrees in the database file.

+One advantage of only updating the disk btrees once per minute is that it reduces the write amplification from the append-only database.

+This is a little bit similar to log structured merge trees.
+LSM trees are usually used to handle high insert rates.
+With gSuneido it is used primarily to improve concurrency.
+Transactions can insert into their own private overlays with no locking, the overlays can quickly be layered onto the global state, and they can be merged lazily in the background.

+The downside (as with LSM trees) is increased read overhead since multiple layers may have to be accessed.

+### ixbuf

+In memory index layers are ixbuf's - simple list of lists.
+A bit like a btree but only two levels - a root and leaves.
+The size of the leaves is adaptive.
+The more entries in the ixbuf, the larger the leaves are allowed to grow before splitting.
+The policy is designed so that the root node ends up a similar size to the leaves.

+A transaction that modifies an index creates a mutable ixbuf layer for it.
+Mutable ixbuf's are thread contained.
+Once a transaction commits the ixbuf becomes read-only so it can be safely used by multiple threads.

+Many transactions are small, which means many ixbuf's are small.
+Transactions are limited in terms of the number of updates they can do (currently 10,000).
+This means the maximum ixbuf size created by a transaction is 10,000 entries or roughly 100 leaf nodes.
+Merging of ixbuf's from multiple transactions can result in larger ixbuf's.

+ixbuf's are merged by a background process.
+This merging takes advantage of the ixbuf's being immutable and may reuse nodes in the result. (persistent immutable data structure)

 ## Queries

 Query where and extend expressions are a subset of language expressions.
 The subset has expanded over time.